NextronSystems/thor-manual/usage/custom-signatures.rst

 The "Generic" rules are standard YARA rules that are applied to payloads of files and memory.
 Just place any file with "**\*.yar**" extension in the "**./custom-signatures/yara**" folder.
-See chapter “Encrypted Custom Signatures” for information on encrypted forms of these signature files in cases in which you do not want an adversary to be able to see your clear text signature files.
+See :ref:`chapter 12.6 Encrypt Custom Signatures <usage/custom-signatures:Encrypt Custom Signatures>` for information on encrypted forms of these signature files in cases in which you do not want an adversary to be able to see your clear text signature files.